MikeBusuttil/GraphDB-playground/exercises.md

 7. How Many Orders were Made under each employee?

-/*
-	From the book 57 beginning, intermediate, and advanced challenges for you to solve using a "learn-by-doing" approach By Sylvia Moestl Vasilik
-*/

---Introductory Problems

-USE Northwind
+## 2. Introductory

---1.
-Which shippers do we have?
+1. Which shippers do we have?
-SELECT *
-FROM shippers

---2.
-Select certain fields from categories
-SELECT CategoryName, Description
-FROM categories
+2. What is the description for each category?

---3.
-Get FirstName,LastName,HireDate of the Sales Representatives from USA SELECT FirstName, LastName, HireDate
+3. Get FirstName,LastName,HireDate of the Sales Representatives from USA.
-FROM employees
-WHERE Title = 'Sales Representative' AND Country = 'USA'

---4.
-Find ordersplaced by specific EmployeeID
-SELECT OrderID, OrderDate
-FROM orders
-WHERE EmployeeID = 5
+4. Find orders placed by employee # 4.

---5. suppliers and ContactTitles of suppliers who are not 'Marketing Manager' SELECT SupplierID, ContactName, ContactTitle
+5. Show supplier contacts of suppliers who are not 'Marketing Manager'.
-FROM suppliers
-WHERE ContactTitle <> 'Marketing Manager'

---6. products with "queso" in ProductName
+6. List products with "queso" in the name.
-SELECT ProductID, ProductName
-FROM products
-WHERE ProductName LIKE '%queso%'

 --7.
 Find ordersshipping to France or Belgium
 SELECT OrderID, CustomerID, ShipCountry